mathworks/Wind-Turbine-Driveline-Vibrations-Simscape/README.md

 model to simulate the shaft vibrations efficiently.
 The reduced order model can be a traditional static eigenmodes method, a speed-dependent eigenmodes method, or a Craig-Bampton method.

+## For MATLAB R2023a

+Versoin 2.0 is available.

+All model files have been saved in R2023a.

 ## For MATLAB R2022b